DBCDK/updateservice/README.md

 <img src="http://www.dbc.dk/logo.png" alt="DBC" title="DBC" align="right">

+[!WARNING]
+Update service is integrated with Rawrepo repository .. this repo is archived

 # UpdateService

 Updateservice is a REST webservice which is used for validating and persisting marc records send to rawrepo.